humdrum-tools/humdrum-documentation/guide/ch24/index.md

 Recall that we can assign the output of any command to a shell variable by placing the command within back-quotes or greves, i.e. \`\...\`.
-Let\'s assign the key interpretation to the variable KEY:
+Let's assign the key interpretation to the variable KEY:

 `` KEY=`grep '^\*[A-Ga-g][#-]*:' $1` ``